‘We do not want people on unemployment’: Governor announces Idaho will pull out of federal unemployment programs

-In this file photo, a McDonald’s in Boise advertises it is hiring for $11 per hour.
-Treasure Valley McDonald’s later raised that to $13 an hour to hire workers.
+In this file photo from 2021, a Boise McDonald’s restaurant advertises it is hiring for $11 per hour.
+By April 2022, the store raised that advertised hourly wage to $14 to attract workers in a low-unemployment economy.
 (Audrey Dutton/Idaho Capital Sun)

 Gov. Brad Little announced in a press release Tuesday that Idaho will no longer participate in federal pandemic unemployment compensation programs as of June 19, citing the programs as a reason employers across the state can’t find people to fill jobs.